itafroma/jekyll-archive/README.md

 # Jekyll Archive Generator

+**Deprecation notice:** There is now an official archive plugin, [Jekyll Archives][1].
+To avoid confusion and duplication of effort, 0.4.0 is the final release of Jekyll Archive Generator and you should use Jekyll Archives instead.

 This plugin creates a set of archive pages for a Jekyll website.

 Oddly, Jekyll doesn't include a date-based archive for posts out of the box.
 For example, if you have a permalink structure like `blog/2014/01/01/title`, URL hacking won't work because going to `blog/2014` will return 404 Page Not Found.